redhat-developer/odo/docs/proposals/odo-config-file.md

 * *create*: Creates a configuration entry with the value provided.
 If the key exists, this command should error with the corresponding message.
 * *add*: Adds a value to an existing config entry.
 The type of the entry should be a list.
 If the key does not exist, or is not a list, this command should error with the corresponding error message.

-*NOTE*: When creating a component, no configuration file will be created.
-If a developer thinks a configuration value is worth being stored in the `.odo` configuration file, he will need to use the previous command to create these files (whether global or local doesn't matter).
+**NOTE**: When creating a component, no configuration file will be created.
+If a developer thinks a configuration value is worth being stored in the `.odo/odo-config` configuration file, he will need to use the previous command to create these files (whether global or local doesn't matter).

 #### Listing configuration